 This summer was set to see the launch of Huawei’s folding smart phone, Mate X, but the mobile giant has said the handset will now have to be delayed until September.

-Huawei have set the postponement after wanting to be “cautious” and perfect the phones screen.
+Huawei have announced the postponement after wanting to be “cautious” and to perfect the phone’s screen before release.
 This came after reports that Samsung’s folding phone was experiencing difficulties in its early reviews before release.

-Learning from this mistake, Huawei’s bend goes out, rather than in like the Fold.
-But this does not promise a problem free machine and could still cause engineering problems for the new release.
+Learning from this mistake, Huawei’s phone screen bends outwards, rather than inwards like the Fold.
+But this does not promise a problem-free machine and could still cause engineering problems.

 “There is little doubt Huawei will have learned lessons from Samsung’s problems and – given the extra scrutiny the Mate X will get as a result – Huawei is well advised to ensure it has every eventuality covered.”

 Being a Chinese company, Huawei are currently receiving a lot of backlash from the US amidst suspicions that the company are using their mobile technology to spy on the West, amongst other accusations, (all of which the organisation denies).

 This has also resulted in the software giant having to cancel their new laptop launch due to being blacklisted from trade with the US.